Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 - **Dimension**: The number of features or variables in a dataset.
 More dimensions mean more complexity.
 - **Continuous Value**: A number that can take any value, like height or temperature.
 - **Discrete Value**: A countable number, like the number of apples in a basket.
 - **Multicollinearity**: When inputs are too similar, making it hard to tell their effects apart.
+- **Bias-variance trade-off**: in machine learning refers to balancing model simplicity (bias) and complexity (variance) to minimize error and improve generalization to unseen data.

 ---